 It all seems to be a bit much when we want to spend our time doing other things too, like enjoying the company of family and friends or having some free time to ourselves.

 Commercial steam cleaning temperatures range between 140 degrees Celsius for wet steam and 170 degrees Celsius for dry steam.
 And the pros can hit carpets with high pressure.
-The advantage of steam cleaning over shampooing is being able to avoid or reduce the amount of chemical detergents used in the home.
+The advantage of steam cleaning over-shampooing is being able to avoid or reduce the number of chemical detergents used in the home.

 Another advantage of hiring a professional carpet cleaning service is they will have a whole range of machines, accoutrements, products and expertise on hand that we personally do not have stuffed in our hall closets.
 When it comes to killing bugs and efficient cleaning, the pros not only know what to do, they are equipped to do it.
 High-pressure steam cleaning?
 Check.
 Dry carpet cleaning?
 Check.
 Commercial drying?
 Check.
 Wool or synthetic, shag or frieze carpets?
 Not a problem.
 Did someone say carpet mites?
 Gone.